You are now able to renew your membership online with your credit or Laser card.

 WHO CAN ADOPT?

 This guide is intended for people interested in intercountry adoption, who are resident in Ireland.
-Irish residents who wish to adopt a child abroad are required to have their eligibility and suitability established by the HSE or by an accredited assessment agency prior to adopting.
+Irish residents who wish to adopt a child abroad are required to have their eligibility and suitability established by the Child and Family Agency or by an accredited assessment agency prior to adopting.

 The eligibility criteria for adoption are provided for under the Adoption Act 2010.
 In order to be eligible to adopt you must fall into one of the following categories: